oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/c-lab-two-opsi/opsi.md

 ## Introduction

-In this lab, you will go through the steps to explore Ops Insights for HeatWave MySQL DB System which includes ML based resource usage trending, capacity planning, and SQL Insights.
+In this lab, you will go through the steps to explore Ops Insights for External MySQL DB System which includes ML based resource usage trending, capacity planning, and SQL Insights.

-Estimated time: 30 minutes
+Estimated time: 20 minutes

 ### Objectives